Things to get right in your 20s

 Your family doctor will certainly still be able to help you with general health-related questions or issues, but a lot of guys are more comfortable with a gay-friendly doctor who’s familiar with healthcare for queer folks.

 Following on from the previous point, your 20s are a good time to start taking your sexual health seriously.
 Guy-on-guy sex doesn’t often feature in school sex education, and there are a few important things to know — you’ll save yourself a lot of potential heartache by getting informed before you get naked.

-Educate yourself on risk, symptoms, testing and treatment for common STIs (chlamydia, gonorrhea, syphilis, hepatitis C, HPV [genital warts] and shigella) and also HIV.
+Educate yourself on risk, symptoms, testing and treatment for HIV and common STIs (chlamydia, gonorrhea, syphilis, hepatitis C, HPV [genital warts] and shigella).